fbpx

 Behavior assessments

 Age-matched animals from at least two different groups are compared.
-The animals are recorded in response to stimuli such as light/dark cycling and vibration.
+The animals are recorded responding to stimuli such as light/dark cycling and vibration.
 The software identifies and tracks animals to quantify many aspects of behavior, including:

 • Velocity